 Prior to March 2020, the thought of working from home probably sounded ideal to most.
-You probably pictured waking up and getting your kids ready, sending them to school, and having the rest of your day to focus on tackling your to-do list and accomplishing any work/home related tasks.
+You probably pictured waking up and getting your kids ready, sending them to school, and having the rest of your day focus on tackling your to-do list and accomplishing any work/home-related tasks.
 Then came all the twists, turns, and plot twists of last year.
 You quickly found yourself at home trying to juggle getting your work done in a timely manner, assisting your kids with their online classrooms, and trying to stay on top of all the other tasks that come with being a parent.

 Staying productive while working from home with children is challenging to say the least.
 You were thrown into a situation that you were not prepared for and had to adapt to remote work.
 However, after a few months of having to find ways to make it work and be productive while doing so, there are a few tips that have shown to be beneficial and make the process more enjoyable.
 The following are a few tips on making the best out of this difficult situation.

 One of the most important steps in this process is to make sure that you have a consistent daily schedule that you and your children are aware of.
 It is important to try and set your “working hours” for the day.

 These may look a little different than your typical 9-5 that you would have had in the office, but nonetheless, setting specific times aside that are dedicated to work will help set appropriate boundaries for you and the children.

 Make sure your kids are aware of this schedule and teach them to treat it like they would treat a normal class schedule at school.
 It can be helpful to post this schedule somewhere so they can see it.
 Take some time to create a poster board with your kids displaying the schedule.
 This can be a fun way of allowing them to feel like they were part of the schedule making process.

 Allow For Quiet Time

 Make sure you plan for some “quiet relaxation time” for the children when they are done with school and use this time as a time for you to finish up any important tasks for the workday.